Watch the Trailer first…

 Donnelly is a case in point.
 The country just accepted his appointment – conditioned not to think for themselves or look behind the curtain.
 The corrupt media said nothing, so most people weren’t predisposed to question it.
 Donnelly’s background was surely known to most Irish politicians, who have all spoken with one supporting voice on the Irish Government’s recent lockdown crimes against humanity.
 We pay these people to be the gatekeepers to protect our society.

-Most people can’t see long-con’s like Donnelly’s because they’re conditioned by the media to think short term.
-They lurch us from manufactured crisis to crisis.
-Never any accountability.
-Never any critical thinking.
-Donnelly’s managed rise and protected position is clear as day for those who want to look, and he almost certainly relied on his status as a connected McKinsey asset to get to where he is today, to do the job he was put in place to do… for McKinsey’s clients.
-McKinsey almost have his ongoing services built into their fee structures.
+Most people can’t appreciate the long-con because they’re conditioned in every way by the media & politicians to think short term.
+They bounce us from manufactured crisis to crisis, there’s never any time accountability or justice.
+Critical thinking is actively discouraged so we take what they give us.
+Donnelly’s managed rise and undeniably protected rise is clear as day for those who want to look.
+He was given a free rise and he almost certainly relied on his status as a connected McKinsey asset to get to where he is today.
+To do the job he was put in place to do… for McKinsey’s clients, Big Pharma.
+McKinsey almost certainly have his ongoing services built into their fee structures.

 There are archives of material that show the Covid crisis has been planned for a long time.
 It is beyond the scope of this article to go into those details but plenty of people will know what I’m talking about – Fauci patenting Covid-19 in the late 2000s, and Gates wargaming the pandemic in late 2019 are useful primers if you’re somehow still innocent enough to think this wasn’t all in the works.
 The only question remaining is whether the severity of lockdowns and economic destruction would have been so severe had the Opioid crisis lawsuits not been such a disaster for the crown-owned Pharmaceutical industry.

 Donnelly’s part in the great con goes far beyond the billions in liability-free sales of dangerous vaccines.
 As mentioned, McKinsey were the number one driver for the securitisation of home mortgages that ultimately crashed the world economy in 2008.
-Economies have been crashed deliberately for gain for centuries – one only has to look at what Nathan Rothschild did after the battle of Waterloo to see that nothing is new.
+Economies have been crashed deliberately for gain for centuries – one only has to look at what Nathan Rothschild did after the battle of Waterloo to see that nothing is new under the sun.
 It is ironic that McKinsey man Stephen Donnelly made his early political capital attacking Fianna Fail for bailing out the gangster banks that his (former) employers had set up for destruction.
-Donnelly was likely on an early mission even then, trying to influence a burning of the bondholders so that more Irish State Assets would have to be fire-saled – to be snapped up by McKinsey’s other Venture capital clients.
+Donnelly was likely on an early mission even then, trying to influence a burning of the bondholders so that more Irish State Assets would have to be fire-saled when Europe pulled the plug on us – to be snapped up by McKinsey’s other Venture capital clients.
+The bondholders should have been burned, but Europe warned Ireland that if they were burned, we would face the consequences.
+Donnelly was almost certainly on an early mission to exploit a potential business opportunity here as a fixer for McKinsey.

-The biggest payoff for McKinsey’s Big Pharma clients will be selling treatments to National Governments to treat the ongoing illnesses their untested vaccines are designed to cause.
-The current multi-million-dollar payments for vaccine are peanuts – free samples to create decades of national dependency.
+The biggest payoff for McKinsey’s Big Pharma clients will be selling treatments to National Governments to treat the ongoing illnesses untested vaccines are designed to cause.
+The current multi-billion-dollar Government payments for vaccines are peanuts in comparison: free samples to create decades of national drug-dependency.

 They mean you harm.
 They mean your family harm.
 And they despise you for your ignorance of what they really are.
-Donnelly belongs to a relatively new organised crime gang muscling in on business that another crowd have been doing to us for decades.
-He is very much McKinsey’s Irish Manchurian Candidate, and our Prime Minister Micheál Martin is his Bitch mother.
+Donnelly belongs to an organised crime gang muscling in on business that another crime gang (the EU) have been bleeding from us for decades.
+McKinsey & Big Pharma have been here in Ireland committing the most horrible deeds for a long time, but now they’re in full expansion mode, with Donnelly greasing the wheels.
+Donnelly is very much McKinsey’s Irish Manchurian Candidate, and our Prime Minister Micheál Martin is his Bitch mother.